 Please review our prayer page and support needs and lift up our ministry to the Lord.

-Click the following: October 2016 Newsletter to print a hard copy newsletter.
+Click the following: November 2016 Newsletter to print a hard copy newsletter.

 This summer has been quite eventful!
 Our family witnessed two big events for Ellie and Elizabeth.